 The power of plum. | Photo by iStock.com/kawamura_lucy

 A stroll through beautiful, fragrant plum blossoms — how much more romantic can you get?
 Add a few snacks and a blanket, and you’re winning at this dating thing.
-Yushima Tenjin, Ushi Tenjin, and Hanegi Park are spectacular spots.
+Yushima Tenjin, Ushi Tenjin, and Hanegi Park are all spectacular Tokyo plum-blossom spots.

-Pro tip: For a day trip or overnight getaway, you could check out the early-blooming Kawazu cherry blossoms at festivals in Matsuda and Miura.
+Pro tip: For a day trip or overnight getaway, check out the early-blooming Kawazu cherry blossoms at festivals in Matsuda and Miura.

 Don’t look up? | Photo by Adriana Paradiso

 It might not scream sexy, but it’s novel and will certainly test your dedication to each other.
 Walk, trot, or haul your unfit body all the way up the outside stairs to the observation deck of Tokyo Tower (you usually have to take the lift).
-Save money if you book online.
+Save time by booking online.

 Once you’ve recovered, lose your breath again as you take in the sparkling night view of the city — along with the view, you are also rewarded with a certificate.
 It’s not much, but hey, it’s exercise, and they say that lovers that exercise together, stay together!